pauljarc/sub-curried/README.md

 specifically the application of arguments progressively from left to right until you have enough of them.

+# DEPENDENCIES

+Beyond those listed in META.yml/META.json, there is an optional dependency on
+PPR: if you have it installed, then your curry definitions can include POD syntax anywhere whitespace can occur between `curry` and `{`.
+Without PPR, that will trigger a syntax error.

 # USAGE

 Define a curried subroutine using the `curry` keyword.
 You should list the